JulienR1/portfolio/README.md

 # Portfolio

-This is a simple projet to showcase some cool things I have worked on over the years.
+This is a simple project to showcase some cool things I have worked on over the years.

 Made w/ [Astro](https://astro.build) and deployed to [GitHub Pages](https://pages.github.com/).